sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Table 3: Floating-point types, Extracted from Julia's [Official Documentation](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/)*

-We can define a new variable, and set its type to `Float64`, even if our initial declaration doesn't have decimals:
+We can define a new variable and set its type to `Float64`, even if our initial declaration doesn't have decimal precision:

 ##### **Code**
 ```Julia